Success Stories of a few Fine Art Bartending Graduates

 Found A Job Right Away

-I took the day class at the Fine Art Bartending school in Vancouver back in summer 2008 and I have to say it was a real awesome experience.
+Joleen ZI took the day class at the Fine Art Bartending school in Vancouver back in summer 2008.
+I have to say it was a real awesome experience.
 The instructor was friendly, and not to mention the course was creative and fun!
-You will learn the real stuff by practising every class, as the result, you will become a bartender just as you dreamed to be!
+You will learn the real stuff by practising every class.
+You will become a bartender just as you dreamed to be!
 I got two part-time jobs right after my graduation and I find what I learned from school helped me a great deal at work.
 Many thanks to the Fine Art Bartending!

-Thanks to Fine Art Bartending School, you guys showed me and taught me what I needed to know to work my magic and become a bartender.
+Vince LThanks to Fine Art Bartending School!
+You guys showed me and taught me what I needed to know to work my magic and become a bartender.
 The school even got me my very first job at a catering hall in Vancouver, and private gigs which i still do now.
-With their experiences and knowledge they can answer any question, and they’ll also teach you how to throw bottles in the air.
+With their experiences and knowledge they can answer any question.
 I even referred 3 friends and they all loved the school and continue to send referrals.
 And the best part i can come back anytime for a quick refresher on new drink recipes, tricks and tips. cheers to the very best bartending school there is!

 International Bartending Students

-My English wasn’t really good when I took the class but you found the way to explain it to me properly, so I could become a good bartender!
-I was already working as a bartender in a restaurant in Vancouver before I took your course, and a month after taking the course I became the bar manager!
-During the time that I was a bar manager I developed and created an entire drink menu – taking your course was a essential step to get to this point !
+My english wasn’t really good when I took the class.
+You found the way to explain it to me properly, so I could become a good bartender!
+I was already working as a bartender in a restaurant before I took your course, and a month after taking the course I became the bar manager!
+During the time that I was a bar manager I developed and created an entire drink menu!
+Taking your course was a essential step to get to this point !
 Thanks a lot for bringing me there!

 Even though I don’t speak English fluently since I’m from Sweden, I think Fine Art Bartending School was really great!
 I stayed in Vancouver for a couple of months and just before I left I decided to take the course and I don’t regret it for a second.
 The teachers are great!
 They don’t just teach you some drinks; they really prepare you for the actual work.
 I would really recommend Fine Art Bartending School to anyone!
 Cheers!